Preventing Human Trafficking

 In 2016, a University of Texas report estimated that over 300,000 Texans are currently being trafficked, including 79,000 youth victims of sex trafficking.
 For the upcoming year, the Commission is focused on assisting the state of Texas in the fight against trafficking.

-- The Attorney General of Texas’ Office has developed a training video called “Be The One” to educate audiences.
+The Attorney General of Texas’ Office has a training video to educate audiences, called “Be The One.”
 It includes:

 - Actual cases prosecuted in the state of Texas